-First minister Nicola Sturgeon leads Scottish tributes to Queen
+First Minister Nicola Sturgeon leads Scottish tributes to Queen

 - Published

-Scotland's first minister has described the death of Queen Elizabeth II as a "profoundly sad moment" for the UK and the world.
+Scotland's first minister has described the death of Queen Elizabeth II as a moment of "acute loss and profound sadness" for the UK and the world.

-Nicola Sturgeon said Her Majesty's life had been one of extraordinary dedication and service.
+Nicola Sturgeon paid tribute to Her Majesty's "exceptional wisdom and dedication" throughout her reign.

-And she conveyed her deepest condolences to the new King and the Royal Family.

-The Queen died at Balmoral in Aberdeenshire at the age of 96.
+And she said Scotland had "loved, respected and admired" the Queen, who died at Balmoral in Aberdeenshire at the age of 96.

 She had been the UK's longest serving monarch after reigning for 70 years.

-Her death means her oldest son Charles, the former Prince of Wales, is now King and will lead the country in mourning.
+Her death means her oldest son Charles, the former Prince of Wales, is now King Charles III and will lead the country in mourning.

-A statement released by Buckingham Palace said: "The Queen died peacefully at Balmoral this afternoon.
+A statement released by Buckingham Palace at 18:30 on Thursday said: "The Queen died peacefully at Balmoral this afternoon.

 "The King and the Queen Consort will remain at Balmoral this evening and will return to London tomorrow."

-The flags at the Palace of Holyroodhouse and the Scottish Parliament building in Edinburgh were lowered to half mast minutes after the monarch's death was announced.
+The flags at the Palace of Holyroodhouse and the Scottish Parliament building in Edinburgh were lowered to half mast minutes after the monarch's death was announced, as were those at many other buildings across the country.

 A notice of her death was also attached to the palace gate.

+Secretary of State for Scotland Alister Jack said the Queen's reign was "defined by hard work and dedicated public service, earning her the respect and devotion of her citizens".

+He added: "Her Majesty had a genuine love of Scotland, and a very special relationship with us Scots.
+Her Majesty was held dear by people in Scotland, and she will be very much missed."

-The parliament's presiding officer, Alison Johnstone, said the Queen had enjoyed a "long and enduring bond with Scotland and the Scottish people which will be long remembered".
+The Scottish Parliament's presiding officer, Alison Johnstone, said the Queen had enjoyed a "long and enduring bond with Scotland and the Scottish people which will be long remembered".

-The Queen's family had gathered at the Balmoral estate earlier in the day after concerns grew about her health.

-Scottish Conservative leader Douglas Ross said the Queen was a "national treasure who represented the very best of our United Kingdom throughout her entire life".
+And Scottish Conservative leader Douglas Ross said she had been a "national treasure who represented the very best of our United Kingdom throughout her entire life".

+Anas Sarwar, the leader of Scottish Labour, said the Queen had brought the nation together and provided hope and light in dark times from the Blitz to the pandemic.

-And Rt Rev Dr Iain Greenshields, Moderator of the General Assembly of the Church of Scotland, said she had been a "steady constant in the life of our nation" for more than seven decades.
+Rt Rev Dr Iain Greenshields, Moderator of the General Assembly of the Church of Scotland, said the Queen had been a "steady constant in the life of our nation" for more than seven decades.

-He added: "Most of us will have grown up knowing only her as our monarch."

 The Queen maintained a deep affection for Scotland throughout her life, having spent a lot of time as a young princess with her parents at Balmoral or her maternal grandparents at Glamis Castle in Angus.